We'd like your feedback

 Below are the locations for where you can take part in the trial.
 Please note that not all sites may be open.

-The study is sponsored by University of Oxford (UK) and funded by Stanley Medical Research Institute (USA).
+The study is sponsored by Designability -– Bath Institute of Medical Engineering (UK) and funded by Posture and Mobility Group (UK) - Small Research Study Funding Scheme.

 Your feedback is important to us.
 It will help us improve the quality of the study information on this site.
 Please answer both questions.